SmogDr/edar_coursebook/docs/06-rprog3.md

 </table>

 ## `Lubridate` {#lubridate}
 The `lubridate` package was developed specifically to make life easier when working with date-time objects.
+You can find out more information on `lubridate` [here](https://lubridate.tidyverse.org/).

 ### `Lubridate` Parsing Functions
 One of best aspects of `lubridate` is its ability to parse date-time objects with simplicity and ease; the `lubridate` parsing functions are designed as "named-to-order".
 Let me explain: